Mafruha17/CIDM6330-Spring2025/README.md

 ---
 ## 📄 License
-This project is developed as part of CIDM-6330 Software Engineering course at West Texas A&M University and is intended for academic purposes.
+This project was developed as part of the CIDM-6330 Software Engineering course at West Texas A&M University.
+The domain of Distributed Healthcare Communication was selected to demonstrate the application of software engineering principles to a real-world problem.
+This project is intended solely for academic purposes

-## 🙏 Acknowledgment
+##  Acknowledgment
-Special thanks to Professor [Professor Name] for guidance, instruction, and support throughout the course.
+Special thanks to Professor Dr.Babb for guidance, instruction, and support throughout the course.

 ## 🌟 Conclusion